Bake or Break

 You can use either!
 If you do choose to use frozen berries, make sure they’re still frozen when you add them to the batter, not thawed.
 This way, they won’t turn your muffins blue!

-a white tray piled with Blueberry Sour Cream Mini Muffins
+A white tray piled with Blueberry Sour Cream Mini Muffins.

-How to Make Blueberry Sour Cream Mini Muffins
+How to Make Mini Blueberry Muffins

-Prepare.
+• Prepare the muffin pan.
 Preheat your oven to 400°F and grease or line 48 mini muffin cups with paper liners.

-Mix the dry ingredients.
+• Mix the dry ingredients.
 Whisk the flour, baking soda, baking powder, salt, and lemon peel in a mixing bowl.

-Mix the wet ingredients.
+• Mix the wet ingredients.
 In another bowl, mix the butter, sugar, and brown sugar until combined, then add the eggs and vanilla.

-Combine the wet and dry ingredients.
+• Combine the wet and dry ingredients.
 Add about 1/3 of the flour mixture to the wet mixture, stirring until almost combined.
 Stir in half of the sour cream, then mix in half of the remaining flour mixture, followed by the remaining sour cream.
 Mix in the rest of the flour mixture, then fold in the blueberries.

-Fill the muffin cups.
+• Fill the muffin cups.
 Spoon about a tablespoon of the batter into each muffin cup.

 Tips for Success